boturnbow/squashtown/index.md

 To hell with ~~Queen City of the Rockies~~, we want our [Squashtown](https://en.wikipedia.org/wiki/Helena,_Montana#Early_settlement_and_gold_rush)!

-## How to Squarsh Your Thirst
+## Christmas in Squashtown /<br>How to Squarsh Your Thirst

 Were you blessed with a jug of Mucker's Milk? **Why you lucky mucker!** It's time to get out of that mucking hole and get your **squarsh** on like it's 1864:

-1. Put down that shovel.
+1. Put down that mucking shovel.
 1. Crawl towards the light!
 3. Spit the grit out your mouth.
 4. Pick your poison and make that loudmouth soup!